developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Platforms

 * Android
-* Zebra devices only (Imager Scanners on Symbol Technologies' devices)
+* Zebra devices only (Imager scanners on Symbol-branded devices)

 -----